bsiever/pxt-morse/README.md

 * There are three major components to this extension:
   * [Keying](#morse-keying) in Morse code, which requires precise timing of pressing and releasing the "key".
-  * [Decoding](#morse-decoding) a sequence of key presses (dots, dashes and spaces) into a symbol (letter) based on Morse code.
+  * [Decoding](#morse-decoding) a sequence of key presses (dots, dashes and silences) into a symbol (letter) based on Morse code.
   * [Encoding](#morse-encoding) a sequence of letters into symbols that represent the sequence of key presses (and spaces) needed to send those letters via Morse code.

 # Keying #morse-keying

-"Keying" refers to keying in the dots, dashes, and "spaces" (quiet periods).
+"Keying" refers to keying in the dots, dashes, and "silences".
 Here "keying" in codes with key up and key down will automatically start processing the keys.

 Keying with the built-in buttons may be easier if the [Button Clicks](https://makecode.microbit.org/pkg/bsiever/microbit-pxt-clicks) extension's `on button down` and `on button up` blocks are used.